 When you consider all the factors that come together to make the cards unique, it’s obvious why so many collectors love them.

 Kaboom cards are also a testament to Panini’s ability to continue to expand card offerings and value in ways that don’t include autographs and relics.
 Kaboom cards are less personal than many “hits,” yet they’re still cherished and chased by so many.

 Want to pull a Kaboom?
 Yeah, you and me both.
 Unfortunately, it’s not quite as easy as you’d hope.

 Kaboom cards have appeared in several iterations, but they’re typically the case hit for the product, so pulling them takes either luck or making a big payment.

 For example, in basketball cards, the last few years of Kaboom cards came in Crown Royale.
-As of right now, the Crown Royale 2019-20 hobby boxes are running about $750/box, or you can buy a case for around $11,500 if you want to guarantee you pull a Kaboom essentially.
+As of right now, the Crown Royale 2019-20 hobby boxes are running about $750/box, or you can check live eBay pricing here.

 As I said, they’re not easy pulls.